NIRALUser/DTIPlayground/README.md

 ```
     $ dmriprep [base options] make-protocols -i IMAGE_FILENAME [-o OUTPUT_FILENAME_] [-d MODULE1 MODULE2 ... ]
 ```
-if `"-o"` option is omitted, the output protocol will be printed on terminal.`"-d"` option specifies the list of modules for the QC, with which command will generate the default pipeline and protocols of the sequence.
+if `-o` option is omitted, the output protocol will be printed on terminal.`-d` option specifies the list of modules for the QC, with which command will generate the default pipeline and protocols of the sequence.
 Same module can be used redundantly.
-If `"-d"` option is not specified, the default pipeline will be generated from the file `protocol_template.yml` .
+If `-d` option is not specified, the default pipeline will be generated from the file `protocol_template.yml` .
 You can change the default pipeline in `protocol_template.yml` file

 4. **run** - Running pipeline
 To run with default protocol generated from `protocol_template.yml`: